Keeping it Together: Interleaved Kirigami Extension Assembly: Introduction

+Locking mechanisms have been considered by stacking identical models to enhance rigidity~\cite{kww,guest}.
+In this paper we demonstrate a novel way of self-locking that is a hybrid of {\sl origami} and {\sl kirigami}.
+Specifically, instead of excising material from a dislocation~\cite{paper1,paper2}, we make cuts without removing any material.
+Upon folding, a dislocation-antidislocation pair includes a pair of interleaved flaps.
+Different from complex \textsl{origami} with overlapped parts underneath, we use the overlapped areas serving as intrinsic locks rather than just hiding and wasting the material(Fig.\ \ref{fig:basicmotif}).

+\textsl{Origami} and \textsl{kirigami} designs ({\sl e.g.}, eggcrate and honeycomb patterns) have been used effectively for building robust structures ~\cite{pau2, youzhong, mark}.
+However, most of those structures, for example eggcrate \textsl{origami}, are not flat-foldable or reversible -- the summation of their vertex angles is less than $2\pi$.
+To fabricate those structures, we must either use complicated folds or first cut those parts and glue them together in order to hold up the whole structure.
+The latter can largely weaken the stiffness of eggcrate \textsl{origami}.
+Even Miura-ori inspired designs, that are supposed to be both rigid-foldable and flat-foldable, still need external locks or synchrononous folding processes to bear weight~\cite{mark}.
+However, our proposed assembly provides a novel locking method that can transfer the structure between a bearing structure and a piece of flat paper.
+The assembled triangular lattice exhibits a surprisingly strong stiffness.

+Our pattern has twofold, threefold, and sixfold symmetry.
+For anisotropic materials (like paper), the high symmetry can neutralize the anisotropy of the material and create a direction-invariant structure.
+A six-unit loop (see Fig.\ \ref{fig:unitassemb}) makes a compromise between six different bending directions, rendering an isotropic bending modulus to quadratic order.
+For potential applications, our design lends itself to deployable structures like portable shelters, architectural canopies, and furniture.
+In analogy with {\sl origami}-inspired energy absorption structures~\cite{youzhong}, it should also be possible to stack the proposed pattern into multiple layers and harness the buckling behaviors of sidewalls to absorb energy.

-We first demonstrate the extended assembly method.
-We modify the topology of ground lattice and arrange dislocation pairs to form a whole pattern.
-Then we explore its working mechanism by strength tests.
-By observing pre-buckling and post-buckling behaviors of different models, we reveal rescaled curves that collapse experimental data and demonstrate the influence of ``flaps'' and neighbors.
-We find that our construction is unusually strong and hypothesize that the geometry and mechanics conspire to create stable, ``virtual'' shells, held together by in-plane compression and friction.
-We test this hypothesis in numerous ways by studying related cutting motifs and modifications to our original design.
+In this paper, we first demonstrate the extended assembly method {for a special locking mechanism}.
+We modify the topology of the flat-state lattice and arrange dislocation pairs to form a new pattern.
+We then explore its working mechanism by strength tests.
+By observing pre-buckling and post-buckling behaviors of different models, we demonstrate the influence of ``flaps'' and neighbors.
+We find that our motif in honeycomb lattice (or triangular lattice) is unusually strong and hypothesize that the geometry and mechanics conspire to create stable, ``virtual'' polyhedra, held together by in-plane compression and {\sl helped by }friction in the initial stage of deformation.
+We test this hypothesis in numerous way by studying related cutting motifs, modifications to our original design, and { numerical finite-element models (FEM).
+Finally, we apply this motif to different materials with differing roughness and establish the role of friction in maintaining the unstressed structure.}